bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 tend to lose coverage in regions with low GC content.

-You can also use a collapsed view of the alignments which for this depth of sequencing will allow all the aligning in this region to be visible without the need for scrolling.
+You can also use a collapsed view of the alignments which for this depth of sequencing will allow all the reads aligning in this region to be visible without the need for scrolling.

 * Right click in the main alignment track and select `Collapsed` from the menu